Winnipeg is the largest and most populated city within the Canadian province of Manitoba.

 They also have plenty of vegetarian options including roasted butternut squash ravioli, and veggie lasagna.

-You’ll also find lots of tasty beverage options here including an extensive wine list, local beers, and smoothies.
+You’ll find lots of tasty beverage options here too including an extensive wine list, local beers, and smoothies.

 If you only dine out once during your trip to Winnipeg - make sure it’s here!